2013 Seattle mayoral election

 The 2013 Seattle mayoral election took place on November 5, 2013, to elect the mayor of Seattle.
-Incumbent Mayor Michael McGinn ran for re-election to a second term in office.
+Incumbent Mayor Michael McGinn ran for election to a second term in office.

 Municipal elections in Washington are officially non-partisan.
 A non-partisan primary was held on August 6, 2013.
 The top two finishers, State Senator Ed Murray, who received 30% of the vote, and incumbent Mayor McGinn, who received 29% of the vote, advanced to the November general election.

-Murray won the general election with 52% of the votes.
+Murray won the general election with 52%.